geoseong/study-amplify-with-react-native/README.md

   - configure AWS Account via [`aws configure` cli](https://github.com/aws/aws-cli#getting-started)

 ## Step
+> You also can see the tutorial videos recorded [here](https://drive.google.com/drive/folders/14lyN2MaecQ2_69_PJQO7LPSlGPNlFjSO?usp=sharing)

 1. `$ expo init`
    1. select `blank` in `Managed workflow`
    2. enter the project's `name` and `slug`. you can type `Tab` and `Shift + Tab` key to switch the cursor